By John Addison (updated 7/30/10; original 4/27/10)

 Much of this electric car is designed for recycling, and recycled materials are used in building the car.
 98 percent of the lithium batteries are expected to be reused in stationary applications or recycled.
 Nissan LEAF makes extensive use of recycled and recyclable materials, such as seat fabric, instrument panel materials, and front- and rear-bumper fascias.
 The LED head lights reduce battery demand at night.

 The 2011 LEAF offers more space than it would appear from an outside glance.
 You can seat 5 passengers.
-When it was brought to San Francisco, Mayor Gavin Newsom at 6 foot, 3 inches, comfortably got in the driver’s seat.
+When it was brought to San Francisco, then Mayor Gavin Newsom at 6 foot, 3 inches, comfortably got in the driver’s seat.
 He also fit in the back seat.
-The 60/40 split fold-down rear bench seat can be lowered school supplies, sporting equipment, and business stuff.
+The 60/40 split fold-down rear bench seat is easily lowered when we load the car with school supplies, sporting equipment, bicycles, and luggage.

 Safety features include vehicle dynamic control (stability control), traction control and six airbags.
 Nissan has included a number of safety features in the Leaf including: